sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-5-compound-ifs.rst

 And (&&), Or (||), and Not (!)
 --------------------------------

 What if you want two things to be true before the body of the conditional is executed?
-Use ``&&`` as a logical **and** to join two Boolean expressions and the body of the condition will only be executed only if both are true.
+Use ``&&`` as a logical **and** to join two Boolean expressions and the body of the condition will only be executed  if both are true.

 |CodingEx| **Coding Exercise**

 .. activecode:: code3_5_1